Revisiting an old favorite, the Bonny Doon Vin Gris de Cigare Rosé.

 We farm using sustainable practices, with the belief that this discipline is well suited to restoring vital life-forces to our soil and promoting the farm as a more integral entity.
 Our winemaking practice is exceptionally light-handed, with minimal intervention and manipulation – unplugged or “acoustic”.
 Equally we are committed to greater transparency.
 To this end, we append a list of ingredients used in the production of this wine.

 This is an extremely drinkable wine that is so crisp and fresh that you could almost guzzle it on a hot day.
+Not only that but it will also pair with a wide variety of foods.
 I could say more but words don’t do this wine justice, do yourself a favor and go buy a bunch today!
+And for a really interesting twist check out the bubbly version that comes in a can.

 See a listing of local retailers selling the Bonny Doon Vin Gris de Cigare Rosé here.